openforis/sepal-doc/docs/source/setup/gee.rst

 The first step is to navigate to the SEPAL landing page (`sepal.io <https://sepal.io>`_) and sign in.

-On the following page, click on your **Username** on the lower-right side of the window.
-On the following image, your username will appear in the red rectangle (:code:`prambaud`).
+On the following page, click on your **Username** on the lower-right side of the window (in red below) (:code:`prambaud`).

 .. image:: ../_images/setup/gee/sepal_landing.png
     :alt: SEPAL landing
     :align: center

-By clicking on the username, a **User Details** pop-up will apear, where you can modify your personal information.
+By clicking on the username, a **User Details** pop-up will appear, where you can modify your personal information.
 On the upper-right side of this pop-up, next to the Google logo (**G**), you will see the status of the connection between your SEPAL and GEE accounts (Note: If you have not connected your accounts, it will read "Disconnected").

 .. image:: ../_images/setup/gee/user_interface_disconnected.png
     :alt: SEPAL disconnected